Visa Traveler

 Visa is NOT REQUIRED for cruise passengers of ANY nationality entering Mexico at maritime ports as part of the cruise trip.

 Example: You are on a Caribbean cruise trip that will make a stop at Cancun, Mexico.
-You do not need any visa for entering Mexico at Cancun as part of your Caribbean cruise trip.
+You do not need any visa to enter Mexico at Cancun as part of your Caribbean cruise trip.

 MEXICO TOURIST VISA APPLICATION PROCESS